-PAPERWORKOnce you have selected an adoption professional, you will be asked to complete some paperwork.
-This usually includes personal and health history, proof of pregnancy, and family selection criteria.
-This helps them get to know you so they can help you find the right Adoptive Family.
+PAPERWORKWhen you select Adoption Network as your adoption professional, you and one of our adoption advisors will complete some paperwork together.
+This usually includes personal information, health history, proof of pregnancy, and family selection criteria.
+This paperwork provides us with information to get to know you and help you ﬁnd the right Adoptive Family for your baby.
 It also allows the child to have the information later on.

-ADOPTION ADVISORYour adoption professional will connect you with an Adoption Advisor.
-An Adoption Advisor is there to help you through the adoption process and offer emotional support.
+ADOPTION ADVISOROur Adoption Advisor is there to help you through the adoption process and oﬀer emotional support.
 They are generally available by phone, text or email.
-Your Adoption Advisor will help you with everything from doctors appointments and finding support in your area, to coordinating living expenses and communicating with the Adoptive Family.
-Adoption Advisors generally contact you once a week, but are available as often or as little as you like.
+Your Adoption Advisor will help you with everything from doctor appointments and ﬁnding support in your area, to coordinating living expenses and communicating with the Adoptive Family.
+Adoption Advisors are available as often or as little as you like.

-MENTORINGDepending on your adoption professional, they may be able to put you in contact with a Birth Mother who is years beyond placement.
+MENTORINGAdoption Network can connect you with a Birth Mother who is years beyond placement.
 She is there to talk to you and listen.
 She can help you understand what feelings to expect during your pregnancy and after your baby is placed in their new adoptive home.
 It helps to talk to someone who knows exactly what it feels like to place a child for adoption.
 Many mentors and mentees develop lasting friendships.

 SELECT AN ADOPTIVE FAMILYYou get to choose an Adoptive Family.
 First you will discuss the kind of family you hope will adopt your baby; then you’ll be shown suitable profiles.
 Adoptive Families have to undergo rigorous screening processes so you can feel comfortable knowing that each profile is a loving adoptive family, who is emotionally and financially able to give your child a great life.
 You can speak with them and sometimes even meet in person before coming to a decision.
 Your adoption professional will help you with these conversations.
 It is important that everyone is entirely happy with the choice.